Alaska Short-Term Rental Association (ASTRA)

 Happening now: Anchorage STR registration portal is open

-STR operators & small inn owners statewide
+Short-term rental operators & small inn owners statewide

 $5.6B